gracicot/subgine/README.md

 subgine
 =======

-A simple async physic engine made from scratch working with multiple sub-engine
+A simple physic engine made from scratch working with multiple sub-engine.
+This engine feature abstraction beetween the number of dimensions you're working with using templates.

 Subgine has not achieved a stable release yet, so use it at your own risks!